DivineOps/sasha-rosenbaum-site/content/blog/stand-with-ukraine/index.md

 No matter how tough Ukrainians are, or how committed they are to their freedom, they do not have enough human resources, funds, or military equipment to hold off Russia and Belorus joint invasion.

-Economic sanctions are helpful.
-But they aren't sufficient to save Ukraine from demolition today.
+Economic sanctions will not save Ukraine today.

 **Putin isn't Russia**

 There are many people in Russia who support Putin's agenda.
-There are many (perhaps a majority?) who don't.
+The levels of state propaganda in both Russia and Belorus are such that many ordinary citizens believe that Russians are invading to "liberate" Ukraine.

+Still, there are many people in Russia who do not support Putin, or this war.

 Many of my friends who oppose the war are afraid to speak up, afraid to go to protests, afraid to post on social media due to risk of prosecution.
-Russia is almost at the level of USSR level of freedom of speech supression.
+Russia is almost at the former USSR level of freedom of speech supression.
 People are arrested for laying flowers at monuments TODO.
 Fired for speaking out against the war TODO.
-The remaining independent media has been shut down over the conflict coverage TODO.
+The last remaining independent media has been shut down over the conflict coverage TODO.

 Even those who aren't in Russia are keeping quiet because their families are begging them to.
 Do you ever wonder what it would be like to fear an arrest over speaking up?
 Over someone else in your family speaking up?